cinc-project/automate/components/docs-chef-io/content/automate/package_cleanup.md

 Verbose mode during actual cleanup shows:

-* Step-by-step execution progress
+- Step-by-step execution progress
-* List of running services with identifiers
+- A list of running services with identifiers
-* Complete whitelist contents
+- Complete whitelist contents
-* Multi-pass statistics (pass number, packages to delete per pass)
+- Multi-pass statistics (pass number and packages to delete per pass)
-* Final summary with total passes and packages removed
+- A final summary with the total passes and packages removed

 **CASE 6: Actual Cleanup with Verbose - Multi-pass deletion**